ivansipiran/Data-driven-cultural-heritage/README.md

-# Refinement for Point Cloud Completion
+# Data-driven Restoration of Cultural Heritage Objects with Point Cloud Analysis
-Pytorch code for the paper "Refinement of Predicted Missing Parts Enhance Point Cloud Completion".
+Pytorch code for the paper "Data-driven Restoration of Cultural Heritage Objects with Point Cloud Analysis".

 ![](figs/principal.png)